manjaro-sway/manjaro-sway/SUPPORT.md

 ### how do I upgrade the ~/.config after an update?

-after upgrading packages, you will sometimes need to update you skeleton:
+after upgrading packages, you will sometimes need to update your skeleton:

 ```
 cp -rf /etc/skel/.config/* ~/.config